Georgia Wildlife Resources Division

 2070 U.S. Hwy.
 278, SE, Social Circle, GA 30025

-The Georgia Department of Natural Resources, The State Botanical Garden of Georgia and The Environmental Resources Network, Inc. (TERN) encourage you and your students to participate in the 24th annual Give Wildlife a Chance Poster Contest!
-This popular conservation art contest provides a unique opportunity for students to explore the wonders of Georgia’s native plant and animal species through this year’s theme: Plug into Nature.
+The Georgia Department of Natural Resources (DNR), The State Botanical Garden of Georgia and The Environmental Resources Network, Inc. (TERN) encourage you and your students to participate in the 25th annual Give Wildlife a Chance Poster Contest!
+As part of DNR and TERN's "Kids For Conservation" initiative, this popular art contest provides a unique opportunity for students to explore the wonders of Georgia’s native plant and animal species through this year’s theme: Georgia's WILD Animals & Plants - A Natural Investment!

 The goal of the Give Wildlife a Chance Poster Contest is to generate a greater knowledge and appreciation of Georgia's diverse and increasingly threatened wildlife and their habitats.
 It is only a deep concern and commitment to these wild places that will ensure their existence for future generations to enjoy.